Zendro-dev/Zendro-dev.github.io/setup_root.md

 If you wish to know more about enviroment variables you can check [this](env_vars.md).

 **Note**: The `data_models_storage_config.json` file defines the connections to the databases that zendro should be aware of.
 Currently we have integrated sequelize, neo4j, cassandra, amazon s3, mongodb.
 For other storage types, user needs to implement the connection part and add a [new storage type](https://github.com/Zendro-dev/Zendro-dev.github.io/pull/25), or use generic models.
+If user wants to use other supported storage types, then user can reuse part of two example files, which illustrate the configuration of all supported storage types with docker setup, namely `./config/data_models_storage_config_example.json` and `./docker-compose-dev-example.yml`.

 ### Step 4: Define your data models